thibaudcolas/testdrived3/src/exercises/part_1_coding_a_chart_manually/problem.md

 </div>
 ```

+The `.chart` container is already on the page, we just need to create our chart inside it.

 After all, there are only six numbers in this trivial data set, so it’s not hard to write a few div elements by hand, set their width as a multiple of the data, and be done with it.
-This chart has one div for a container, and one child div for each bar.
 We style the divs so that they look like bars with a right-aligned label:

 ```css
 .chart div {